Mechamato: Animated series

-Season 2 (2022–23)
+On 31 October 2023, it was announced that four new seasons and a second movie are expected to premiere in future.

+On 7 May 2024, it was announced that the Mechamato series would air its second part, titled Gear 2, after season 4.
+It was later confirmed that Gear 2 would begin with the second film and consist of four seasons.

+On 2 August 2024, a third season was announced in which the creator mentioned that they already had submitted all 13 episodes to Netflix and Youtube.
+The third season premiered on 16 September 2024 in over 30 Asia-Pacific countries, including Japan, South Korea, India, Australia, and New Zealand on Netflix.
+On the same day, the first episode was also uploaded on Monsta's official YouTube channel, with subsequent episodes released weekly.

+The fourth season was announced on 22 August 2025.
+The first ten episodes were released on Netflix on 6 September 2025, with the remaining three episodes released on 16 September 2025.
+Also on 6 September, Monsta uploaded the first episode to its official YouTube channel, with subsequent episodes released weekly.

 Video games

 Mechamato Robot Battle, an immersive game experience on Roblox, has been announced in October 2022.
-It is an online gaming space where fans and players can explore the vast open world of Kota Hilir, as seen on Mechamato: The Animated Series.
+It is an online gaming space where players can explore the vast open world of Kota Hilir, as seen on Mechamato: The Animated Series.

 Reception

+Reviews

 The series received positive feedback in general, in particularly for its animation, action and comedy.
 The series also caught the attention of fans in Japan after it aired on Cartoon Network Japan and Netflix Japan, where positive reactions could be seen on Twitter.

-Mechamato has been nominated for the Best TV Anime category at the 2023 Tokyo Anime Awards Festival, in which the highest position ever achieved by this series in that category is 3rd place.
+Mechamato has been nominated for the Anime Fan Award at the 2023 Tokyo Anime Awards Festival, in which the highest position ever achieved by this series in that category is 3rd place.
+For second round, Mechamato managed to beat Spy × Family, One Piece Film: Red, Extreme Hearts and many more to steal the first place.
 Mechamato also peaked at No. 2 for Top 10 TV Show on Netflix Malaysia, and managed to break into Top 10 Kids Show on Netflix for Indonesia, Singapore and South Korea.

+In public figure

+The film based on the series, Mechamato Movie was appeared in the 5th minute of Astro Shaw 2024 film on the background, The Experts when Luqman Hariz, an Astro Awani news anchor reporting the news of RM40 million worth of gold missing after being stolen by family.